codegouvfr/logiciels-libres-archived/why-sourcehut.md

   account on SourceHut: an email address is enough to send patches and to share ideas.

-- SourceHut don't collect any data from its users.
+- SourceHut doesn't collect any data from its users.

 **This choice is not intended to be imposed on other administrations**, not even to all of our projects, because